-*Signed verification statements need to be dated within the past five years.
+Signed verification statements need to be dated within the past five years.
 For verification statements dated more than five years ago, contact program director to discuss recommended coursework for recency of education.

-Note: For more information on the credentialing process for becoming a Registered Dietitan (RD), visit Commission on Dietetic Registration (CDR).
+  Note: For more information on the credentialing process for becoming a Registered Dietitian (RD), visit Commission on Dietetic Registration (CDR).

   This internship has two concentrations: medical dietetics and pediatrics.
 Only one intern will be selected for the pediatric concentration.